tridactyl/tridactyl/readme.md

 ## Installing

+[Simply click this link in Firefox to install our latest "beta" build][riskyclick].
+If you want more options, read on.

 ### Stable

+Our "stable" builds are essentially just frozen versions of our beta builds.
+Our beta builds themselves are not much less stable; all our developers and about half of our users use the beta builds.
+Stable builds, however, do get new features documented in the changelog, whereas beta builds get new features before they are documented there.

 #### Arch Linux

-run `pacman -S firefox-tridactyl` in a terminal and then restart Firefox *twice*.
+run `pacman -S firefox-tridactyl` in a terminal and then restart Firefox _twice_.

-#### All other OSs (Microsoft Windows, Macintosh, Linux)
+#### All other operating systems (Microsoft Windows, Macintosh, Linux etc.)

-Tridactyl is currently missing from the addons website due to a (recently resolved) dispute.
-As such the best way to install Tridactyl stable is to download (https://archive.archlinux.org/packages/f/firefox-tridactyl/firefox-tridactyl-1.16.3-1-any.pkg.tar.xz)[Tridactyl archive] and open the `.xpi` using Firefox.
+Tridactyl is currently missing from the Firefox Add-ons website due to a (hopefully soon-to-be-resolved) [dispute](https://github.com/tridactyl/tridactyl/issues/1800).
+As such the best way to install Tridactyl stable is to extract this (https://archive.archlinux.org/packages/f/firefox-tridactyl/firefox-tridactyl-1.16.3-1-any.pkg.tar.xz)[archive] and open the `.xpi` using Firefox.

 ### Beta

-[Simply click this link in Firefox to install our latest "beta" build][riskyclick].
+[Click this in Firefox to install our "beta" builds][riskyclick].
 These [betas][betas] are updated with each commit to master on this repo.
 Your browser will automatically update from there once a day.
 If you want more frequent updates, you can change `extensions.update.interval` in `about:config` to whatever time you want, say, 15 minutes (900 seconds).
 There is also another beta build that comes without a new tab page.
 You can get it from [here][nonewtablink].

 ### Extra features

 If you want to use advanced features such as edit-in-Vim, you'll also need to install the native messenger or executable, instructions for which can be found by typing `:installnative` and hitting enter once you are in Tridactyl.
 Arch users can install the [AUR package](https://aur.archlinux.org/packages/firefox-tridactyl-native/) `firefox-tridactyl-native` instead.

+## Migrating between beta and stable builds

-To migrate your configuration across builds, see [this comment][migratelink] or [this issue](https://github.com/tridactyl/tridactyl/issues/1353#issuecomment-463094704).
+Our beta and stable versions store their configurations in separate places.
+To migrate between the two, see [this comment][migratelink] or [this issue](https://github.com/tridactyl/tridactyl/issues/1353#issuecomment-463094704).

 ## Changelog

 The changelog for the stable versions can be found [here](https://github.com/tridactyl/tridactyl/blob/master/CHANGELOG.md).

 ## First look